GeorgeYoussefRoger/GeorgeYoussefRoger/README.md

 ## 👋 Hi there!
 I'm George
-🎓 I'm a student at the Faculty of Computers & Artificial Intelligence, Cairo University
+🎓 Student at the Faculty of Computers & Artificial Intelligence, Cairo University
-🔭 I'm currently working on academic and personal projects
+🔭 Currently working on academic and personal projects
-🌱 I'm exploring the world of AI and Machine Learning
+🌱 Exploring the world of AI and Machine Learning
-🎯 I'm focused on building clean and efficient solutions
+🎯 Focused on building clean and efficient solutions

 ## 💻 Tech Stack:
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)